tsunami416604/azure-docs.hu-hu/articles/cloud-services-nodejs-configure-ssl-certificate.md

 This task includes the following steps:

--   [Step 1: Create a Node.js service and publish the service to the cloud]
+-   [Step 1: Create a Node.js service and publish the service to the cloud][Step 1: Create a Node.js service and publish the service to the cloud]
--   [Step 2: Get an SSL certificate]
+-   [Step 2: Get an SSL certificate][Step 2: Get an SSL certificate]
--   [Step 3: Import the SSL certificate]
+-   [Step 3: Import the SSL certificate][Step 3: Import the SSL certificate]
--   [Step 4: Modify the Service Definition and Configuration Files]
+-   [Step 4: Modify the Service Definition and Configuration Files][Step 4: Modify the Service Definition and Configuration Files]
--   [Step 5: Connect to the Role Instance by Using HTTPS]
+-   [Step 5: Connect to the Role Instance by Using HTTPS][Step 5: Connect to the Role Instance by Using HTTPS]

 ## <a name="step1"> </a>Step 1: Create a Node.js service and publish the service to the cloud